-Is there any easy way to know if you have personally evolved and grown?
+How to know if you have personally evolved and grown?
+Is there an easy way?

 Yet, even when we have consciously modified who we are, “worked” on ourselves and developed a stronger sense of our place in the world, then we might still berate ourselves for not quite “being enough”.